What is EMI Shielding?

 Electrically Conductive Shrink Tubing

-KRA sells and supports product selection and application of Chomerics CHO-SHRINK Conductive Heat Shrinkable Shielding.
-CHO-SHRINK tubing is a heat shrinkable polyolefin tubing that provides EMI shielding for cables, connectors and connector terminations.
+KraFAB sells and supports product selection and application of Chomerics CHO-SHRINK Conductive Heat Shrinkable Shielding.
+CHO-SHRINK tubing is a heat-shrinkable polyolefin tubing that provides shielding for cables, connectors, and connector terminations.

 EMI Shielding Design Support

 Contact K. R. Anderson for design and manufacturing engineering support.
 We are one of the original Authorized Chomerics Distributor, Fabricator, and Form-In-Place gasket Application Centers in the United States.